mohdashraf010897/assurance-plugins/README.md

 ### Setup

-After checking out the repo, simply run in the root foler
+After checking out the repo, simply run in the root folder

 ```bash
 yarn